coqui-ai/STT/doc/DEPLOYMENT.rst

    wget https://github.com/coqui-ai/STT/releases/download/v0.9.3/coqui-stt-0.9.3-models.pbmm
    wget https://github.com/coqui-ai/STT/releases/download/v0.9.3/coqui-stt-0.9.3-models.scorer

 In every 🐸STT official release, there are several kinds of model files provided.
 For the acoustic model there are two file extensions: ``.pbmm`` and ``.tflite``.
 Files ending in ``.pbmm`` are compatible with clients and language bindings built against the standard TensorFlow runtime. ``.pbmm`` files are also compatible with CUDA enabled clients and language bindings.
-Files ending in ``.tflite``, on the other hand, are only compatible with clients and language bindings built against the `TensorFlow Lite runtime <https://www.tensorflow.org/lite/>`_. 🐸STT-tflite models are optimized for size and performance on low-power devices.
+Files ending in ``.tflite``, on the other hand, are only compatible with clients and language bindings built against the `TensorFlow Lite runtime <https://www.tensorflow.org/lite/>`_.
+TFLite models are optimized for size and performance on low-power devices.
 You can find a full list of supported platforms and TensorFlow runtimes at :ref:`supported-platforms-deployment`.

 For language models, there is only only file extension: ``.scorer``.
 Language models can run on any supported device, regardless of Tensorflow runtime.
 You can read more about language models with regard to :ref:`the decoding process <decoder-docs>` and :ref:`how scorers are generated <scorer-scripts>`.